aminem0/dwc-owl-rdf/README.md

            dwc:scientificName ?species .
   }
 ```

-  Note the addition of the `dwcdp:` prefix to reference object properties and the use of the inverse property `^dwcdp:occurrenceOf` to navigate from a `dwc:Organism` to its `dwc:Occurrence`.
-Equivalent formulations include moving the `dwcdp:occurrenceOf` triple into the occurrence block (and keeping the original directionality as `?occ dwcdp:occurrenceOf ?org`) or defining explicit inverse properties (as in Darwin-SW, which uses the pair `dsw:occurrenceOf` and `dsw:hasOccurrence`).
-Each option has merits and requires further discussion.

   Finally, the SPARQL query can be expanded to compute the average body mass and the number of observations within each treatment group.
 This requires aggregate functions `AVG()` and `COUNT()` to get the values, as well `GROUP BY` and `ORDER BY` to arrange results.
 The following query computes these values for the two most frequent species, Kaiser's rock rat (*Aethomys kaiseri*) and the African pygmy mouse (*Mus minutoides*):